Safe Navigation of Bipedal Robots via Koopman Operator-Based Model Predictive Control: Safe Navigation with Koopman Forward Dynamics

-Once we obtain the learned linear evolution in the lifting space, we can incorporate the existing control framework for high-level tasks.
+Once we obtain the linear evolution in the lifting space, we can incorporate the existing control framework for high-level tasks.
 In our case, we leverage the existing linear Model-Predictive Control algorithm to design the safety-guaranteed legged navigation controller.
-Our optimization is formulated as follows:
+The overview is illustrated in Fig.~\ref{fig:navigation}.
+Our optimization can be formulated as follows:

-The key idea of our framework is to directly solve lifted variables $\phi_{1 \cdots H}$, instead of the original states $\mathrm{x}_{1 \cdots H}$, along with control variables $\mathrm{u}_{1 \cdots H}$.
+The key idea of our framework is to directly solve lifted variables $\phi_{1 \cdots H}$, instead of the original states $\bm{x}_{1 \cdots H}$, along with control variables $\bm{u}_{1 \cdots H}$.
 This formulation is effective because all the dynamics become linear in the lifted space.
-Therefore, we can easily solve the given optimization using Quadratic Programming.

-Our objective function is design to track the given trajectory $\hat{x}_{1 \cdots H}$ in the original state spaces:
+Our objective function is designed to track the given trajectory $\hat{\bm{x}}_{1 \cdots H}$ in the original state space:

-where the $\mathrm{x_k} = \mathrm{\phi^{-1}}(\phi_k)$ for all the timestep $k$.
-Because the lift function $\phi$ to include the original state information, the inverse operation $\phi^{-1}(\cdot)$ is a linear projection, making the optimization to be quadratic with respect to all the variables.
+where $\bm{x}_k = \phi^{-1}(\phi_k)$ for all timesteps $k$.
+Designing the lifting function $\phi$ to include the original state information, the inverse operation $\phi^{-1}(\cdot)$ becomes a linear projection, making the cost function quadratic with respect to all the variables.